isc-projects/stork/doc/usage.rst

     $ sudo killall -9 stork-agent

-Dumping Diagnostic Information into a File
+Dumping Diagnostic Information Into a File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users often seek help from other users or ISC staff when they face a monitored
-machine, application, or Stork software problem.
 It is sometimes difficult or
-impossible to diagnose issues from a brief description without seeing the actual
+impossible to diagnose issues without seeing the actual
 logs, database contents, and configuration files.
 Gathering such information can
 be challenging for a user because it requires looking into many places like
 databases, remote machine logs, etc.

-Stork makes it convenient for the users to gather diagnostic information from the
+Stork makes it convenient for users to gather diagnostic information from the
 selected machines with a single click.
 Navigate to the ``Machines`` page (i.e.,
 the page where all monitored machines are listed), click on the ``Action`` button
-for the selected machine, and choose ``Dump Troubleshooting Data`` option.
+for the selected machine, and choose the ``Dump Troubleshooting Data`` option.
 Alternatively,
 navigate to the selected machine's page and click on the ``Dump Troubleshooting Data``
 button at the bottom of the page.
 In both cases, the Stork Server will
 automatically gather useful diagnostics information and offer it for download as a
 ``tar.gz`` file.
-The downloaded package contains configurations, log tails, Stork
+The downloaded package contains configurations, log tails,
-Server settings, warning and error-level events, etc.
+``Stork Server`` settings, warning and error-level events, etc.

 ..note:

-Stork sanitizes the passwords and other sensitive information while it creates
+  Stork sanitizes passwords and other sensitive information when it creates
   the package.

-The tarball can be easily sent over the email or attached to a bug report.
-ISC
+The tarball can be easily sent via email or attached to a bug report.
-Staff can ask paid customers to generate and share the tarballs while working on
-the support tickets.

 Monitoring Applications
 =======================